What is smoker’s cough?

 The best way to get rid of that hacking cough is to quit smoking.
 However, those who have developed a serious smoker’s cough tend to be long-term, heavy smokers – the group least likely to quit.

-The good news is, medications are available that can help you quit.
+The good news is, medications such as Champix are available that can help you quit.
 Bronchodilators and corticosteroids are given via an inhaler.
 The bronchodilators help to relax and open up the airways in the lungs, while the corticosteroids reduce inflammation.

 Another form of treatment specifically for chronic bronchitis is pulmonary rehabilitation.
 This basically looks at other health factors and tries to resolve the problem through medically-supervised exercise programmes, disease management training and nutritional and psychological counselling.